lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### EDHOC-KeyUpdate {#keyupdate}

-To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the function EDHOC-KeyUpdate.
-When EDHOC-KeyUpdate is called, the old PRK_out is deleted and the new PRK_out is calculated as a "hash" of the old key using the Expand function as illustrated by the following pseudocode:
+To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the optional function EDHOC-KeyUpdate.
+When EDHOC-KeyUpdate is called, a new PRK_out is calculated as a "hash" of the old PRK_out using the Expand function as illustrated by the following pseudocode:

 ~~~~~~~~~~~
    EDHOC-KeyUpdate( context ):
-      PRK_out = EDHOC-KDF( PRK_out, 11, context, hash_length )
+      new PRK_out = EDHOC-KDF( old PRK_out, 11, context, hash_length )
 ~~~~~~~~~~~

 where hash_length denotes the output size in bytes of the EDHOC hash algorithm of the selected cipher suite.

 The EDHOC-KeyUpdate takes a context as input to enable binding of the updated PRK_out to some event that triggered the keyUpdate.
 The Initiator and the Responder need to agree on the context, which can, e.g., be a counter or a pseudorandom number such as a hash.
-The Initiator and the Responder also need to cache the old PRK_out until it has verfied that the other endpoint has the correct new PRK_out. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.
+To provide forward secrecy the old PRK_out needs to be deleted as soon as it is not needed.
+When to delete the old PRK_out and how to verify that it is not needed is up to the application. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.

 While this key update method provides forward secrecy it does not give as strong security properties as re-running EDHOC, see {{security}}.